ArcaneEngineer/ECS-tutorials/part3.md

 You can see references to our old ([part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md) and [2](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md)) `init*` functions, our old `*Prototype` objects, and our various old component arrays that we've always used.
 These are now assembled in one place in the code.

-By indexing into this components array using `[c]` in both the population and initialisation phases (and in an upcoming part of this series, also the update phase), we can select a component by its index, without knowing any specific names of functions or arrays (as we had to in parts 1 & 2).
+By indexing into this components array using `[c]` in both the population and initialisation phases (and in an upcoming part of this series, also the update phase), we can select a component by its index, without knowing any specific names of functions or arrays (unlike parts 1 & 2).

 This allows us to do generalised, list-style processing, and abstracts us away from any Tiny Tanks specifics, meaning we could potentially use this code in other games or simulations.
-Exciting.
+Exciting?

-### Archetypes: How they are defined and used
+### Archetypes: How they are defined

 We just mentioned archetype indices.
-So let's review them in full.
+Let's review them in full.

 The archetype arrays, which reference into the `COMPONENT` enum array we've just looked at, are simple: